 Expenditure based approaches: This category includes government procurement standards and investments in education programs, subsidies for clean production research and development, and infrastructure to support new technologies.
 Government investments can help stimulate development of green Small and Medium Enterprises and R&D to promote more efficient production techniques.
 Many countries have already started using these tools: The government of Mexico recently implemented changes in its procurement law that require all public agencies to purchase certified wood and furniture products and recycled-content paper; in 2009, the Council of Australian Governments instituted its Green Skills Agreement which seeks to build vocational education and training of individuals and businesses to promote a sustainable and low-carbon economy; and between 2009 and 2013 China, Japan and the Republic of Korea are slated to invest $519 billion in clean technology.

 Regulatory based approaches: Direct regulation of industry can take many forms: minimum standards for product composition, fuel usage or energy efficiency; limits on effluents, emissions, and use of toxic materials; mandatory siting and land use constraints; and mandatory cap-and-trade systems for key pollutants.
 One approach gaining popularity is fuel efficiency standards.
-According to the International Council on Clean Transportation, nine government entities worldwide—Japan, the European Union (EU), United States, California, Canada, China, Australia, South Korea, and Taiwan—have proposed, established, or are in the process of revising light-duty vehicle fuel economy or greenhouse gas emission standards.
+According to the International Council on Clean Transportation, eight government entities worldwide—Japan, the European Union (EU), United States, California, Canada, China, Australia and South Korea, China—have proposed, established, or are in the process of revising light-duty vehicle fuel economy or greenhouse gas emission standards.
 For example, the Obama administration set new fuel efficiency standards for cars and light trucks of 54.5 miles per gallon (mpg) between 2017 and 2025.
 These standards are projected to cut greenhouse gases by 50% and reduce fuel consumption by 40% from current levels.
 The EU has stipulated an average CO2 standard of 130 gCO2/km by 2015 and 95gCO2/km by 2020 for cars and SUVs (equivalent to 42 mpg and 57.6 mpg, respectively).
 China has also proposed a fuel consumption standard of 7 L/100km for cars and SUVs for 2015 (equivalent to 33.6 mpg) (see global vehicle fuel standards here.)

 Institutional based approaches: This category includes the creation of new institutions or other arrangements to promote accountability and good corporate governance.
 This includes industry councils established to disseminate best practices and develop standards, and institutions that support programs to promote certification systems, eco-labeling, audits, indicators, recognition and awards.
 Examples abound: In the U.S., Washington State’s innovative Industrial Footprint Project developed a set of 25 environmental, 14 economic, and 19 social indicators to guide transformation of the pulp and paper sector ; the EU Ecolabel has become one of the world’s premier eco-label programs, marking consumer products and services from cleaning supplies to tourist accommodations ; and in Japan, the Ministry of Economy, Trade and Industry has sponsored the Eco-Efficiency Awards Program, a program that provides awards designed to promote both environmental issues and green industry.